FTC7393/evlib_book/src/intro/setup.md

 ### Java

-*This step can usually be ignored, since most modern operating systems come with a Java installation*
+*This step can sometimes be ignored, since you'll already have Java if another app you have uses it.*

 To start, you must first have Java installed.
 Java 8 or 11 should work, and if you can get Java 16, even better.
 For Windows or MacOS computers, go to [the Oracle site](https://www.oracle.com/java/technologies/downloads/) and follow the installation instructions for your OS.
 For other \*nix operating systems, follow the distribution-dependent instructions for installing java.